What Is Plantar Fasciitis or Heel Spur Syndrome?

 What Causes It?

-If you suffer from heel pain in Toronto, you'll want to try this.
-Radial Soundwave Therapy (RST) is a recent medical breakthrough for treatment of painful heels.
-Often called heel spur syndrome this painful condition can now be treated quickly and effectively in our clinic.
+Radial Soundwave Therapy (RST) is the best solution for those who suffer from heel pain.
+Often called heel spur syndrome this painful condition can now be treated quickly and effectively.
 The new Radial Soundwave Therapy was introduced to Podiatry in Toronto and throughout Canada in 2002 by Hartley Miltchin DPM.
-Previously, he introduced a surgical procedure to Canada in 1993 called Edoscopic Plantar Fasciotomy or EPF, using a micro camera to treat plantar fasciitis.
-This treatment has helped many patients from across Canada.
+Previously, he introduced a surgical procedure to Canada in 1993 called Endoscopic Plantar Fasciotomy (EPF), using a micro camera to treat plantar fasciitis.
 The RST procedure is utilized to correct chronic heel pain that afflicts men and women equally.
-This new treatment is non-surgical, non-invasive, involves no time off your feet and best of all, no anaesthetic is required.
+This new treatment is non-surgical, non-invasive, involves no time off your feet and best of all, no anesthetic is required.

 Will It Go Away?

 This is possible in some patients, however, it will tend to return much worse than the first episode.
 In most cases, the longer it is left untreated, the more chronic the condition and the more difficult it is to treat.
 Prescription orthotics are the most important treatment for long-term relief of heel pain.
 Painful cortisone injections, anti-inflamatory medications, accupunture, physiotherapy, stretching etc only provide temporary relief and not long term.